 How to use SEC Form 13F to find stock tips

-I recently opened a Scottrade account for my SEP IRA.
-For the first time in 20 years of investing, I’ve decided to buy individual stocks in this account rather than mutual funds.
+I recently opened an Ally Invest account.
+Starting back in 2012, I decided to buy individual stocks rather than mutual funds.
 And this decision has made me confront a fundamental investing question: How do I find stocks to invest in?

-My first purchase was 2,200 shares of Citi (ticker: c).
-The rationale behind this decision was really nothing more than at $3.40 the stock is significantly underpriced, in my opinion.
-So far the decision has been a good one.
-It closed on Friday (3/12/10) at $3.97, making for a nice 16% gain in two weeks.
-I’m not thumping my chest here; Citi could plunge on Monday for all I know.
-But now I’m left with finding another investment, and that brings us to Form 13F and Hedge Funds.
+My first purchase several years ago was 2,200 shares of Citi (ticker: c).
+The rationale behind that decision was really nothing more than that the stock was significantly underpriced, in my opinion.
+That decision turned out to be a good one, and I’ve since sold the shares.
+Fast forward to today, and I’m still looking for good companies and reasonable valuations.
+And that brings us to Form 13F and Hedge Funds.

 Form 13F is a form that certain investment managers are required to file with the SEC.
 According to the SEC, institutional investment managers who exercise investment discretion over $100 million or more in Section 13(f) securities must report their holdings on Form 13F with the SEC.”
 In other words, hedge fund managers and other investment managers (including Warren Buffett, by the way) must disclose to the public the stocks they’ve decided to buy or sell.